 Information about Germany

-In 2021, approximately 2,700 surveillance measures were implemented monthly for the authorities in the Telekom regional offices for special state requirements in Germany (ReSAs).
-In addition, the teams in the ReSAs provide information about traffic data – i.e., when communication took place, between which connections and for how long.
+In 2022, approximately 2,200 surveillance measures were implemented monthly for the authorities in the Telekom regional offices for special state requirements in Germany (ReSAs).
+This figure has decreased slightly compared to the previous year.
+The teams in the ReSAs also provide information about traffic data – i.e., when communication took place, between which connections and for how long.
 In addition, there is customer data such as name, address, and date of birth.
-The number of traffic and customer data reports has increased compared to the previous year.
-The number of customer data disclosures also includes IP address information to law enforcement agencies.
+The number of traffic and customer data reports has increased again compared to the previous year.
+The number of customer data requests also includes the assignment of IP addresses to the respective connection owner for law enforcement purposes .
 The number of copyright protection requests has also increased compared to the previous year.

 Our experts check every request for legal conformity and pay particular attention to compliance with telecommunications secrecy and data protection.
 Support services for surveillance measures are provided strictly according to the four-eyes principle.
 This means that there are always two employees involved who check each other.
 Technically, a line interception means that the affected traffic is made available directly to the authority.
 Deutsche Telekom itself cannot take note of the content of these connections.
 Attention is also paid to the highest level of technical safety.
 The focus is always on safeguarding the rights of the individual, especially the protection of telecommunications secrecy.

-All requirements for transparent and legally compliant action are bindingly anchored in our security policies for all companies of the Telekom Group and create a common framework for action.
+All requirements for transparent and legally compliant action are anchored in our Security Policies, which are binding for all Telekom Group companies.
+Together with the disclosure principles, they form a common framework for acting.